-The CVMP considers that this variation, accompanied by the submitted documentation which demonstrates that the conditions laid down in Commission Regulation (EC) No. 1234/2008 for the requested variation are met, is approvable.
+The CVMP considers that this variation, accompanied by the submitted documentation related to ProteqFlu-Te which demonstrates that the conditions laid down in Commission Regulation (EC) No. 1234/2008 for the requested variation are met, is approvable.

 The product information is to be updated according to the proposal in the section 2.2.